ogobrecht/markdown-apex-plugin/README.md

 _This Oracle APEX plugin uses the Stack Overflow JavaScript Markdown implementation to convert Markdown formatted text into HTML._

-- Works with APEX versions 4.2.x and 5.x
+* Works with APEX versions 4.2.x and 5.x
-- Turns a standard APEX text area into a Markdown editor only by setting the form element class to `markdown`
+* Turns a standard APEX text area into a Markdown editor only by setting the form element class to `markdown`
-  - Live preview of the rendered text
+    * Live preview of the rendered text
-  - Supports the readonly mode of the textarea
+    * Supports the readonly mode of the textarea
-- Converts the content of all other non HTML form elements with a class `markdown` to HTML
+* Converts the content of all other non HTML form elements with a class `markdown` to HTML
-- Can be used on dynamic content like reports
+* Can be used on dynamic content like reports
-- Prints runtime statistics to the browser console when page is in debug mode
+* Prints runtime statistics to the browser console when page is in debug mode
+* NEW in version 1.1.0:
+    * Support for the following Markdown Extra extensions: tables, fenced code blocks, definition lists, footnotes, special attributes, SmartyPants, newlines and strikethrough à la GitHub - for details see the page "Custom Preview, Markdown Extra"
+    * Support for the well known image substitution strings (also in lowercase) in the live preview: &#35;image_prefix&#35;, &#35;app_images&#35;, &#35;workspace_images&#35; and additionally &#35;images&#35;, which is configurable with a own image function - see in the example editor preview on the left
+    * Syntax highlighting in code blocks with [highlight.js][8] and the default set of 23 common languages: Apache, Bash, C#, C++, CSS, CoffeeScript, Device Tree (*.dts), Diff, HTML-XML, HTTP, Ini, JSON, Java, JavaScript, Makefile, Markdown, Nginx, Objective-C, PHP, Perl, Python, Ruby, SQL - if you need more or other languages (146 available) then you can create your own custom highlight.js package
+    * Custom preview container, which allows you to create a full screen side by side editor - for an example see the page "Custom Preview, Markdown Extra"
+    * Improved styling of code blocks and lists, inspired by [DokuWiki][9] - hope you find it nice, if not tweak the css ;-)
+    * Improved security with a optional sanitizing converter (per default switched on), which only allows whitelisted HTML tags
+    * All new options are configurable under Shared Components > User Interface > Component Settings > Markdown[Plugin]

 ## How To Use